Lubrication and Tribology

 Talking with a prospective client managing an operation that is totally reactive in the way they handle maintenance work, it was an interesting discussion that got right to the basics of Lubrication.

-When I initially visit a business I ask questions about the key functions from a productivity and engineering perspective, I then listen a lot to what is relayed.
+When I initially visit a business I ask questions about the key functions from a productivity and engineering perspective.

-An enquiry about Predictive Maintenance and starting a Condition Based Maintenance plan, quite quickly it was apparent that we may have to revisit those at a later date.
+I had an enquiry about 'Predictive Maintenance' asking about starting a Condition Based Maintenance plan, quite quickly it became apparent that may have to put that back until a later date.

-Lubrication was having a negative impact on the availability and reliability of their assets but nobody realised, not because anyone was incompetent, but they just never considered it and accepted their common practice.
+Lubrication was having a negative impact on the availability and reliability of their assets but nobody realised, not because anyone was incompetent, but they just never considered it and accepted their failures as common practice.

-I often amazed how lacking lubrication strategies can be, from specification, procurement, right the way through to the application in the equipment.
+I'm often amazed how lacking lubrication strategies can be, from specification, procurement, right the way through to the application in the equipment.

-When I initially visit a business I ask questions about the key functions from a productivity and engineering perspective, I then listen a lot to what is relayed.
+When I initially visit a business I ask questions about the key functions from a productivity and engineering perspective.

-An enquiry about Predictive Maintenance and starting a Condition Based Maintenance plan, quite quickly it was apparent that we may have to revisit those at a later date.
+I had an enquiry about 'Predictive Maintenance' asking about starting a Condition Based Maintenance plan, quite quickly it became apparent that may have to put that back until a later date.

-Lubrication was having a negative impact on the availability and reliability of their assets but nobody realised, not because anyone was incompetent, but they just never considered it and accepted their common practice.
+Lubrication was having a negative impact on the availability and reliability of their assets but nobody realised, not because anyone was incompetent, but they just never considered it and accepted their failures as common practice.

-I often amazed how lacking lubrication strategies can be, from specification, procurement, right the way through to the application in the equipment.
+I'm often amazed how lacking lubrication strategies can be, from specification, procurement, right the way through to the application in the equipment.

 This stuff is at the back of the manual so it can't be that important... can it?